Henry Piddington: Other positions

 Piddington held other positions as a secretary to the Agricultural and Horticultural Society; Her Majesty's Coroner of Calcutta (from 1844); and President of Marine Courts of Enquiry.

 Personal life

 Piddington married Jeanne Julie Josephine Gaultier de Lavalette (died 4 September 1875) and they had three sons of whom Alfred (1831-c.
 1880) and Edmund (1832-1869) worked in the court at Calcutta while an older son was born in 1820 but died young in 1830.
 Piddington is buried in the Chandannagar cemetery.

+Mentions

+Piddington has been mentioned by Amitav Ghosh in his novel The Hungry Tide.
+Although a work of fiction Ghosh vividly describes the life and works of Piddington.
+The book describes Piddington's prediction about the Canning, South 24 Parganas port project and the subsequent disaster.
+Ghosh writes, "Before coming to India, Piddington-saheb had lived in the Caribbean, and somewhere in those islands he had fallen in love — not with a woman nor even with a dog, as is often the case with lonely Englishman living in faraway places.
+No, Mr Piddington fell in love with storms."

 Published works

 For a list of the geological works, see the bibliography by Oldham.
 The following cover his major works on cyclones (he uses the word "cyclone" from his eighteenth memoir onwards.